mroderick/Preloadr/README.md

-Preloadr is a small module for preloading resoruces into the browser cache.
+Preloadr is a small module for sequential preloading resoruces into the browser cache.

 Preloadr is SLOW(ish), as it will not load more than one asset at a time.
 For most preloading use cases, you probably want something that downloads assets as fast as possible, maximizing the use of many parallel connections of your browser.